Drachir000/ReplenishEnchantment/README.md

 5. [x] Adding Cactus & Sugar Cane
 6. [x] Adding Cocoa Beans
 7. [x] Creating a public maven repo
+8. [ ] Reworking the commands
+9. [ ] Adding option, to disable the whole enchantment part and enable replenish for every hoe/axe
-8. [ ] Adding an option for a Crafting-Recipe
+10. [ ] Adding an option for a Crafting-Recipe

 ## License